oconnor663/jacko.io/posts/async_one.md

 ## Async

 Let's try the same thing with async/await.
-Part Two will go into all the details, but for now I just want to type it out and run it on the Playground.
+Chapter Two will go into all the details, but for now I just want to type it out and run it on the Playground.
 Our async `foo` function looks like this: